Plutonomicon/plutonomicon/numeric.md

 - For any `x, y, z`, `(x <> y) <> z = x <> (y <> z)` (associativity).
 - For any `x`, `x <> mempty = mempty <> x = x` (identity of `mempty`).

 When we describe _laws,_ the `=` symbol refers to _substitution,_ rather than _equality_ in the sense of the `Eq` type class.
-Thus, in the description of a law, when we say `lhs = rhs`, we mean &#39;we can always replace `lhs` with `rhs`, and vice versa, and get the same result&#39;.
+Thus, in the description of a law, when we say `lhs = rhs`, we mean 'we can always replace `lhs` with `rhs`, and vice versa, and get the same result'.

 `Semigroup` and `Monoid` have a plethora of uses, and act as a foundation of _many_ concepts, both in Haskell and outside of it.
 However, we need more structure than this to define sensible arithmetic.

 Mathematically, there is a convention to talk of _additive_ and _multiplicative_ semigroups, monoids, and indeed, other structures.
-This &#39;links together&#39; two _different_ structures over the same set, and provides us with additional guarantees.
+This 'links together' two _different_ structures over the same set, and provides us with additional guarantees.
 To this effect, Plutus defines `AdditiveSemigroup`, `AdditiveMonoid`, `MultiplicativeSemigroup` and `MultiplicativeMonoid`, as so:

 ```haskell
 class AdditiveSemigroup (a :: Type) where